stembrino/Docker_Angular_Init_Project/README.md

 > if you you'd like to not get the node_modules set this: `SKIP_INSTALL` value to true.
 Remember that you need to node modules to auto complete VScode (text editorcd ..).

-**First and recommended way**, you can go insie the container with a bash (terminal or cmd), and execute a ng commands inside the container.
-Example command to go inside to container (you can use the container ID or name):

-`docker exec -it angular_project bash`

-___
-Other ways, but not recommended:

 To use the ng command, use the Dockerfile or change/comment the entrypoint from docker-compose and use the command through the docker-compose (example) comment the ENTRYPOINT in the docker-compose and use the command